 Following this approach, you will have a time period with both an Octopus Server instance and an Octopus Cloud instance.

-Export / import the project
+1. Export and import the project

 Follow the instructions on exporting and importing page to export and import a project.
 Make a note of what is not exported.
 Releases and deployments are exported, but only “shells” (not the full deployment) to ensure any pre-existing releases can be promoted.

-Upload any packages, project images, and reconfigure triggers
+2. Upload any packages, project images, and reconfigure triggers

 As stated on the export and import page, packages, project images, and project triggers are not exported.
 If you have any pre-existing releases you intend to promote and use the internal package feed; you’ll need to manually upload packages associated with those releases.
 You will also have to upload project images and reconfigure any triggers.

-Copy or Create Deployment Targets
+3. Copy or Create Deployment Targets

 A Windows or Linux server can have 1 to N tentacle instances.
 Our recommendation is to create a second tentacle instance on your server.